jemmy512/book-notes/CS/tcp-ip-illustrated-volume-1.md

 ### 16.3.4 Limited Transmit
 It's a small modification to TCP designed to help it perform better when the usable window is small.

+Recall from the experience with Reno TCP that when operating with a small window, there may not be enough packets in the network to trigger the fast retransmit/recovery algorithms when loss occurs, as these algorithms typically require three duplicate ACKs to be observed prior to initiation.

+Note that rate halving is one form of limited transmit.

 ### 16.3.5 Congestion Window Validation (CWV)
 The sender’s current value of cwnd decays over a period of nonuse, and ssthresh maintains the “memory” of it prior to the initiation of the decay.